 There are many different database systems which are used for a wide variety of purposes including: Oracle, MySQL, Microsoft SQL Server, PostgreSQL, and SQLite.
 We focus on SQLite in this book because it is a very common database and is already built into Python.
 SQLite is designed to be embedded into other applications to provide database support within the application.
 For example, the Firefox browser also uses the SQLite database internally as do many other products.

-SQLite is well suited to some of the data manipulation problems that we see in Informatics such as the Twitter spidering application that we describe in this chapter.
+SQLite is well suited to some of the data manipulation problems that we see in Informatics.

 When you first look at a database it looks like a spreadsheet with multiple sheets.
 The primary data structures in a database are: tables, rows, and columns.